Deformations of the small toes

 It is important to distinguish between flexible and rigid or semi-rigid toes.
 Furthermore, it is of great importance for later results to examine if the toe is dislocated in the metacarpophalangeal joint, partly or entirely, and how long the toe is compared to the other toes, especially compared to the big toe, if there are tendon tensions and how the nature of the neighboring joints is.

-Below we provide an overview of the surgical techniques we use, and also the undesirable results gained when the rules of hammer toe surgery are disregarded.
+Below we provide an overview of the surgical techniques we use, and also the undesirable results gained with surgery - done not in our units - when the rules of hammer toe surgery are disregarded.